genomic-medicine-sweden/jasen/.github/pull_request_template.md

 - [ ] Backward-breaking functionality

 # Testing
-_If the update is a hotfix, it is sufficient to rely on the development testing along with the Travis self-test automatically applied to the PR._

-_Test routine to verify the stability of the PR:_

-## Test results
-_These are the results of the tests, and necessary conclusions, that prove the stability of the PR._
+_Either describe a procedure, or add data; that confirms that the PR resolves what it sets out to do_

 # Sign-offs
-- [ ] Code reviewed by
+- [ ] Code reviewed by @octocat
-- [ ] Code tested by
+- [ ] Code tested by @octocat